rondlite/reaction-docs/website/versioned_docs/version-v1.3.0/styleguide.md

 ## Editor Configuration

-In the Reaction app root, we have Reaction specific configuration files that can be used with most editors with the appropriate tools installed.
+In the Demandpp root, we have DeDemandcific configuration files that can be used with most editors with the appropriate tools installed.

 * `.eslintrc` - [http://eslint.org/](https://eslint.org/)
 * `.jsbeautifyrc` - [http://jsbeautifier.org/](https://jsbeautifier.org/)